haataa/airbnb_finding/README.md

 # airbnb_finding
-a peek into airbnb data
+a peek into airbnb boston data